scipopt/gcg/doc/resources/install.md

 Installation {#install}
 ------------------
 [TOC]
-This guide shows you how to install GCG on your machine.
+This guide shows you how to install GCG on your Linux or Mac computer.
+Note that GCG cannot be installed on a windows machine.
 You can either
 * \ref install-scipopt including GCG (recommended) or do a
 * \ref install-manually.